deberoppa/silverstripe-contentreview/README.md

 through `http://<your-host>/dev/build`.

-If you wish to have emails sent when a page comes up for review, you new to have the DailyTask cron job set up.
+If you wish to have emails sent when a page comes up for review, you need to have the DailyTask cron job set up.
 See ScheduledTask.php

 ## Usage